Ten Commandments: 20th century discussion

+21st century scholarship

+Michael Coogan argues that each of the three versions of the Ten Commandments are "significantly different… indicating that its text was not fixed in ancient Israel."

 Archaeologists Israel Finkelstein and Neil Asher Silberman argue that "the astonishing composition came together… in the seventh century BC".
-An even later date (after 586 BC) is suggested by David H. Aaron.
+An even later date (after 586 BC) is suggested by David H. Aaron; his book argues for "the probability that these documents were written very late in the history of biblical literature - indeed, so late as to constitute a literary afterthought in the development of Israelite ethnic self-definition."

+Biblical scholar Timothy S. Hogue argues that the Decalogue in the book of Exodus originated in the northern kingdom of Israel around the 9th-8th centuries BC, based on parallels with Luwian texts from that time as well as the references in the Decalogue to the masseboth which were destroyed during the religious reforms of Hezekiah and Josiah.

+According to Book of Deuteronomy, the tablets were placed in the Ark of the Covenant.
+Thomas Römer argued in 2015 that "clearly… the tablets of the law are a substitute for something else."
+He holds that "the original Ark contained a statue [i.e. a cult image] of Yhwh" and that it was "brought into the Jerusalem temple under Josiah", which he specifically identifies as "two betyles (sacred stones), or two cult image statues symbolizing Yhwh and his female companion Ashera or a statue representing Yhwh alone."

 The Ritual Decalogue

 Exodus 34:28 identifies a different list, that of Exodus 34:11–27, as the Ten Commandments.
 Since this passage does not prohibit murder, adultery, theft, etc., but instead deals with the proper worship of Yahweh, some scholars call it the "Ritual Decalogue", and disambiguate the Ten Commandments of traditional understanding as the "Ethical Decalogue".

 Richard Elliott Friedman argues that the Ten Commandments at Exodus 20:1–17 "does not appear to belong to any of the major sources.
 It is likely to be an independent document, which was inserted here by the Redactor."
 In his view, the Covenant Code follows that version of the Ten Commandments in the northern Israel E narrative.
 In the J narrative in Exodus 34 the editor of the combined story known as the Redactor (or RJE), adds in an explanation that these are a replacement for the earlier tablets which were shattered.
 "In the combined JE text, it would be awkward to picture God just commanding Moses to make some tablets, as if there were no history to this matter, so RJE adds the explanation that these are a replacement for the earlier tablets that were shattered."

-He writes that Exodus 34:14–26 is the J text of the Ten Commandments: "The first two commandments and the sabbath commandment have parallels in the other versions of the Ten Commandments.
-(Exodus 20 and Deuteronomy 5). … The other seven commandments here are completely different."
 He suggests that differences in the J and E versions of the Ten Commandments story are a result of power struggles in the priesthood.
 The writer has Moses smash the tablets "because this raised doubts about the Judah's central religious shrine".